 According to Greg Matthews, at the beginning of the 1991–92 series, he considered himself to be one of the best spinners in Australia, with Peter Taylor as the other.
 This was the first time in the history of the Sheffield Shield that an Australian player scored over 500 runs for the season and took over 50 wickets for the season.
 As a result of these efforts, he was named the NSW Cricketer of the Year in 1992 and selected for the 13-member Australian squad for the tour of Sri Lanka in 1993.

-The following Tests were drawn and Australia won the series as he followed this up with 55, 51, 57 and 96 in the two following Tests to draw the series.
-A total of 329 runs were scored by Matthews in the series, which was the highest in the series.
+The following tests were drawn, and Australia won the series as he followed this up with 55, 51, 57, and 96 in the two following tests to draw the series.
+Matthews had the most runs scored in the series, with a total of 329.
 It has been noted that Alan Border stated: “Greg’s role is to bowl and take wickets.
 He’ll come under the hammer if he doesn’t bowl in Australia and doesn’t get wickets there.

 Despite this, he continued to play successfully for New South Wales until his retirement in 1997.
 He played his last summer of first-class cricket in 1997–98.
 Against New Zealand, Matthews scored 71 runs in his last game for Australia in first-class cricket.
 After his playing career, Matthews became a television cricket commentator.